mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 ----
 ## Ensuring Anti-Classification

-How to train models that are fair wrt. anti-classification?
+How to train models that are fair w.r.t. anti-classification?

 <!-- discussion -->

 ----
 ## Ensuring Anti-Classification

-How to train models that are fair wrt. anti-classification?
+How to train models that are fair w.r.t. anti-classification?

 --> Simply remove features for protected attributes from training and inference data